Bacillary angiomatosis: Treatment and prevention

 If a cat is carrying Bartonella henselae, then it may not exhibit any symptoms.
 Cats may be bacteremic for weeks to years, but infection is more common in young cats.
 Transmission to humans is thought to occur via flea feces inoculated into a cat scratch or bite, and transmission between cats occurs only in the presence of fleas.
-Therefore, elimination and control of fleas in the cat's environment are key to prevention of infection in both cats and humans.
+Therefore, elimination and control of fleas in the cat's environment are key to the prevention of infection in both cats and humans.

 History

 The condition that later became known as bacillary angiomatosis was first described by Stoler and associates in 1983.
 Being unaware of its infectious origin, it was originally called epithelioid angiomatosis.
 Following documentation of bacilli in Warthin-Starry stains and by electron microscopy in a series of cases by LeBoit and colleagues, the term bacillary angiomatosis was widely adopted.